Harshat Mata Temple: Modern history

 In the 20th century, the sanctum had a Durga idol, which was stolen.
 It was replaced with an idol of goddess Lakshmi, who is now worshipped as Harshat-Mata.

-The temple remains in religious use; it was inscribed by the Archaeological Survey of India under Act No. LXXI of 1951 dated 28 November 1951.
+The temple remains in religious use, inscribed by the Archaeological Survey of India under the Act No. LXXI of 1951, dated 28 November 1951.

 Architecture

 The original temple appears to have been built in the panchayatana style, which features a main shrine surrounded by four subsidiary shrines.
-Only parts of the main shrine, and the bottom of an open mandapa with columns survive now, and they have been ruined and modified over several centuries, with roof-domes added.
-Much of the platform survives, and carved stones from the original structure lie around it, but most of the sculptures have been removed to the museums in Amber, Rajasthan and the Central Museum, Jaipur.
+Though ruined and modified over several centuries, parts of the main shrine and the bottom of an open mandapa with columns seem intact.
+Much of the platform survives, and carved stones from the original structure lie around it, but most of the sculptures have been removed to the museums in Amber, Rajasthan, and the Central Museum, Jaipur.

 The entrance to the temple faces east, towards the rising sun.
-The temple complex is built on two broad stepped terraces (jagati), which originally included a circumambulatory path, and are now partially ruined.
+The temple complex is built on two broad stepped terraces (jagati), which originally included a circumambulatory path, but is now partially ruined.
 The boundary of the lower terrace has a relatively plain set of foundation and base moldings (vedibandha), which have decorative patterns at the top.
 The ruins of two small shrines flank the entrance stairway.
 The upper terrace is far more decorated, but is largely destroyed; the only image that remains intact is of Narasimha flanked by warriors.

 The four subsidiary shrines may have been located on the upper terrace.
 Frank Reitz, who believes that the main idol of the temple was always that of Durga, theorizes that the four subsidiary shrines were located to Surya (north-west corner), Ganesha (north-east corner), Karttikeya (south-east corner), and Lakshmi-Narayana or Uma-Maheshvara (south-west).
 Reitz's theory is based on an analysis of other contemporary and near-contemporary temples, as well as a study of various fragments found at the Chand Baori compound or housed at various museums.

 The main shrine is erected on a platform (mancha) located at the top of the two terraces.
-The platform is bounded by a circumambulatory path (sandhara), which was connected to a pillared porch (gudhamandapa).
-The original path and the porch have been destroyed, and have been rebuilt haphazardly.
+The platform is bounded by a circumambulatory path (sandhara), connected to a pillared porch (gudhamandapa).
+The original path and the porch have been destroyed and rebuilt haphazardly.
 The platform features figures engaged in amorous activities, which seem to be depictions of encounters between a royal figure and his consorts.
 According to art historian Cynthia Packert Atherton (1995), these are an idealized portrayal of the temple's royal patron, and are symbolic of Vishnu's reign on earth, thus reinforcing the idea of divine kingship.